After Hours (The Office): Production

 "After Hours" was written by co-executive producers Halsted Sullivan and Warren Lieberstein.
 It was directed by Brian Baumgartner, who portrays Kevin Malone on the series, marking his directorial debut.
+The script originally had Jim cheating on Pam with a woman in Florida, but Krasinski refused this script, telling the creators that fans would never watch the show again if that happened.
 The episode features a guest appearance from David Koechner, who appears as Todd Packer in the series.
 He recently made a deal with NBC to do more episodes for the series and also possibly join the cast of series developer Greg Daniels's next series, Friday Night Dinner, an adaption of the British series of the same name.
 The episode marks the tenth appearance of Lindsey Broad who plays Cathy, Pam's replacement during her maternity leave.
 She appeared in a recurring role for the season, after she initially appeared in "Pam's Replacement".
 The Season Eight DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include Nellie establishing boundaries for flirtation, Nellie and Dwight confessing peculiar secrets to each other, and Pam and Andy calling Jim for advice, only to have Cathy answer the phone.